OBOFoundry/OBOFoundry.github.io/README.md

 ### Community Contributions

-Note that general OBO users are free to edit via the github web interface and make a pull request.
+Note that general OBO users are free to edit via the GitHub web interface and make a pull request.
 They can update their own entries, but they are also welcome to suggest changes elsewhere.